 Other nearby places include the Grand Denali Lodge, the Denali Princess Wilderness Lodge, and options for cabin rentals.
 Just down the hill from the Denali Bluffs hotel is a cluster of restaurants along Parks Highway.
 We enjoyed the pizza at Prospectors Pizzeria and Alehouse, and a casual meal across the highway at Fannie Q’s Saloon (note: you can take the Denali Princess Wilderness Lodge shuttle from the visitor center bus stop directly to this lodge, home to several restaurants).
 Next time I would also try Moose-AKa’s, which is one of the top restaurants in the area.
 Also, consider skipping the recommendation to purchase a box lunch for the Tundra Wilderness Tour and just grab some food at one of the local restaurants after the tour.
 The snacks that were provided on the bus were enough to tide us over, or you can bring your own snacks to eat on the bus.
 The restaurant at the Denali Bluffs (the Mountaineer Grill and Bar) had a limited menu when we stopped in for dinner upon arrival.
 We did enjoy the grab and go breakfast options from the Perky Moose Café, also in our hotel.
 Planning Tips & Things to Know for Visiting Denali National Park

 *We can’t say enough about our decision to use Alaska Tour & Travel to help us plan our amazing 10 Day Alaska vacation.
-In addition to Denali, the trip 3 fun days in Seward.
-They make it easy to put together a trip based on your activity level and accommodations that fit your budget, including our 3 Days in Seward.
+In addition to Denali, the trip included 3 fun days in Seward.
+They make it easy to put together a trip based on your activity level and accommodations that fit your budget, including our 3 days in Seward.
 Plus they take care of all the bookings.
-We also picked up the Moon Anchorage, Denali & the Kenai Peninsula Guide for more ideas when we started planning our trip.
+We also purchased the Moon Anchorage, Denali & the Kenai Peninsula Guide for more ideas when we initially started planning our trip.

 0 Comments